 8. Oh, you’re having a C-section.
 I hope you don’t have an experience like mine.

 It is never a good time to share your negative birth stories with a pregnant mother.
-Even though learning is useful, it can add panic and fear that the expectant mom has no choice but to face.
+Even though learning is useful, it can also add to the panic and fear that the expectant mom has no choice but to face.
 Tips on handling delivery well or things that worked well for you are helpful.
 You can even share things like, “I have learned that it is important to advocate for yourself if you need something.”
-But keep your scary experiences to yourself (unless they specifically ask you), or share with someone not nearing delivery.
+But keep your scary experiences to yourself (unless they specifically ask you) or share them with someone who is not nearing delivery.
 You want to ease pregnant women’s worries, not add to them.

 A better comment: I know you will be in good hands that day!